faryabib/faryabib.github.io/people.md

 * [R. Babak Faryabi](PBabak.html), PhD, MSc

-* [Gregory Schwartz](https://github.com/GregorySchwartz), PhD, is interested in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.
+* [Gregory Schwartz](https://github.com/GregorySchwartz) joined the lab after his doctoral training at the Drexel University.
+Gregory interests lies in developing computational methods to integrate and interrogate high-dimensional experimental data sets using graph theory and machine learning.

-* [Yeqiao Zhou](https://twitter.com/GiseleYZhou), MSc (Genetics and Epigenetics, PhD student), is looking at the measurement and inference of breast cancer connectome.
+* [Yeqiao Zhou](https://twitter.com/GiseleYZhou) is a PhD student at the Genetics and Epigenetics group.
+She is interested in interested in elucidating causes and consequences of connectome dysregulation in cancer.

-* Tosin Ajiboye, BSc (Laboratory Technician), is studying single-cell epigenetics in cancer
+* Ashkan Bigledi joined the lab as a PhD student after his training in bioinformatics at Harvard.
+Ashakan is specialized in developing clinical sequencing workflows and researches pathogenic mutation prioritization.

-* Ashkan Bigledi, MSc, (CPD) is specialized in developing clinical sequencing workflows.
+* Benjamin Kahn did his undergraduate study at UPenn Health and Societies.
+He is interested in tumor vascularization.

-* Benjamin Kahn (Health and Societies, undergraduate)
+* Parisa Samareh, GCB rotation student

 **Alumni**